Bush bread: Collecting the seed

 Seeds varied depending on the time of year and the area in Australia that the people lived.
-In Central Australia, native millet (Panicum decompositum; Panicum australianse) and spinifex (Triodia) were commonly used.
+In Central Australia, native millet (Panicum decompositum; Panicum australiense) and spinifex (Triodia) were commonly used.
 Wattleseed could also be used in the flour mix.

 Women harvested the fully ripe, dry seeds of the plant by beating the grass (or pod-laden trees in the case of wattleseed) with sticks to dislodge the seeds.
 Some species were eaten at the green stage and, when ground, would produce a juice at the side of the millstone, which was drunk directly.

 Some seeds (such as the seed of acacia) need to be heated, hulled and then ground dry, while others (such as those of grasses) can be ground with water.

 In the Kimberley region of Western Australia, women observed that, after the dry season, many seeds would be gathered around the opening of harvester ants' nests.
 The ants had effectively collected and husked the seed for them, and they were able to collect this seed, making the women's job much easier.
 After allowing the grain to dry, the women could begin to prepare the flour.